Defuse the Bomb Solution

 Intuition and Approach

 The problem can be solved using a sliding window approach to handle the circular nature of the array.
-Depending on the value of k
+Depending on the value of k, we sum the appropriate elements and use modular arithmetic to handle the circular behavior.

 - Brute Force